 Enter a custom title that identifies this widget from other instances that are based on the same widget template.

-Enable or disable the automatic refreshing of the data in this widget.
+Activate or deactivate the automatic refreshing of the data in this widget.

-If not enabled, the widget is updated only when the dashboard is opened or when you click the Refresh button on the widget in the dashboard.
+If not activated, the widget is updated only when the dashboard is opened or when you click the Refresh button on the widget in the dashboard.

-If you enable the Refresh Content option, specify how often to refresh the data in this widget.
+If you activate the Refresh Content option, specify how often to refresh the data in this widget.

 Indicates whether the objects for which data appears in the widget are defined in the widget or provided by another widget.